-One pleasing by-product of our clustering is a natural language classifier (our language model that has been trained on our dataset).
-We can evaluate that classifier on text without associated pictures.
-To evaluate this classifier, we create an evaluation set consisting of 430 randomly chosen captions from our dataset.
-We hand label these captions with which names were depicted ("IN") and which were not ("OUT").
-By looking at how these captions are labeled using our natural language classifier, we can judge its performance on text alone.
+One pleasing by-product of our clustering is a natural language classifier (the context model produced by our system).
+We can evaluate this classifier on text in isolation without an associated picture.
+To evaluate our context model, we create an evaluation set consisting of 430 randomly chosen captions from our dataset.
+We hand label these captions according to which names are depicted ("IN") and which are not ("OUT").
+By looking at how our natural language classifier labels the names within these captions, we can judge the power of our learned named entity classifier.